dmarcus-wire/Machine-Learning-in-Production/aws-practical-data-science/analyze-datasets-and-train-ml-models/README.md

 - agility and elasticity
 - scale up (CPU >> GPU), scale out (single >> multi-workers in seconds)
 - elastic infrastructure
-- storre and process any amount of data
+- store and process any amount of data
 - large data science and ML toolbox

 ## DS and ML toolbox